amalpjoby/mongodbbootcamp/README.md

 ![enter image description here](https://freightdeck-assets.s3.ap-south-1.amazonaws.com/Postman_2.png)

 Now let's see how the url `http://localhost:3000/users/info` is constructed.
 The first part i.e `http://localhost:3000` is our host running on port 3000.
 Then we asked the application to use `usersRouter` for `/users` route.
 So we came upto `http://localhost:3000/users`.
-Then inside `routes/users.js` we define a GET route for `/info` and sent back the response with status 200 and a json data `{ data:  "Welcome to Actyv!!" }` .
+Then inside `routes/users.js` we define a GET route for `/info` and sent back the response with status 200 and a json data `{ data:  "Welcome to FREIGHTDECK!!" }` .
 So we got now `http://localhost:3000/users/info`.

 ### Assignment